ministryofjustice/security-guidance/docs/email-blocklist-process.md

 ### External blockList

-The MoJ Security team use a number of commercial products which provide estate-wide or 'global' blocking, rather than individual blocking.
+The Security team use a number of commercial products which provide estate-wide or 'global' blocking, rather than individual blocking.

 By default, external email blocklists are applied at the global level, meaning that they are applied to all mailboxes in an email environment.

 ## Auditing

-All emails that are received into the MoJ email platforms **should** have AntiVirus scanning in place.
+All emails that are received into the email platforms have AntiVirus scanning in place.
 The scanning includes automatic detection, classification, and responding to suspicious emails.

 Be aware that email filtering and blocking can not be 100% effective.
-This means any suspicious or unsolicited emails **should** always be treated with caution.
+This means any suspicious or unsolicited emails always be treated with caution.
 Similarly, an e-mail might be incorrectly marked as infected or "spam".
 This might result in some emails being blocked unnecessarily.

 ## Freedom of Information \(FOI\) requests

-The MoJ is a public sector organisation.
+The is a public sector organisation.
 This means that any member of the public has the right to make an request for information about any item of public interest.
-General information about FOI is available on the [MoJ Intranet](https://intranet.justice.gov.uk/guidance/knowledge-information/providing-information-to-the-public/freedom-of-information/).
+General information about FOI is available on the [Intranet](https://intranet.justice.gov.uk/guidance/knowledge-information/providing-information-to-the-public/freedom-of-information/).
 Security-specific considerations are outlined in the [Data Handling and Information Sharing Guide](data-handling-and-information-sharing-guide.md).

 The Security team applies vendor processes to remove an object or item from the external blocklist, where appropriate.

-**Note:** The MoJ Security team cannot assist with troubleshooting generic email delivery issues.
+**Note:** The Security team cannot assist with troubleshooting generic email delivery issues.

 ### Requests to remove objects from a blocklist